CBWIRE

 Overview

-Templates are your components' HTML and consist of valid HTML/CFML tags.
+Templates are your ' HTML and consist of valid HTML/CFML tags.
 This includes <cfif>, <cfloop>, etc.

 <cfoutput>